 An important component of our mission is assisting individuals who are without health insurance or facing difficult financial circumstances and are unable to pay.
 In this instance, care is provided when there is no expectation of payment from either the patient or a third party.
 In 2013 hospital costs for the care of these patients totaled $5,641,506.

 Government-Sponsored Health Care

-Employees at Emory-Adventist Hospital are encouraged to participate in community events.
-In 2010 our employees contributed to the betterment of the community in countless ways.
+Employees at EAH contributed to the betterment of the community in countless ways.
 While it is virtually impossible to place a dollar value on the time and talent devoted to community outreach, it is worthy of mention in this report.
-Some, but not all, efforts included: Assisted Living visitation, clothing and food drives for MUST Ministries, school supply drive, blood drives, collection of used eyewear for Blind and Low Vision, and the collection of food/toiletries for senior services.
+Some, but not all, efforts included: Assisted Living visitation, clothing and food drives for MUST Ministries, Keep Smyrna Beautiful projects, school supply drives, packing summertime sack lunches for local children, blood drives, and the collection of food and toiletries for senior services.

 Total Direct Community Benefits in 2013= $10,771,649.